Warehouse Management System

 Before

-Critical warehouse data scattered across 7 app pages
+Critical data scattered across 7 app pages

 Staff had to navigate through 7 different screens to access essential warehouse information.
 This fragmented structure forced teams to constantly switch contexts, making it nearly impossible to get a complete operational picture